 But like any other country, you should know more about the country before jetting off.
 Check out these tips before travelling to Malaysia.
 It helps you make the most of your holiday, and you will have a vacation that you will remember.

-Travelling To Malaysia Tips #1 – What To Pack And What To Wear
+Travelling To Malaysia Tips #1 – Respect Local Customs And Etiquette

 Travelling To Malaysia Tips #2 – Transport In Malaysia

 You can get around in Malaysia easily.
-Take a ride on taxis, buses, and trains, bringing you from one place to another.
+The most common public transportations are taxis, buses, and trains, which can bring you from one place to another.
 Trains aren’t located in all cities; you will mainly find them in Kuala Lumpur.
 KL Sentral Station will be the main point of departure linked to many other provinces.

 You can find public transportation, such as buses, in major cities.
 It is a convenient way to travel around.
 Taxis will be practical to move around within a short distance, or you can call for Grab to pick you up from your destination to where you want to go.